 Led by experienced sustainability advocates and government affairs experts, including CEO Matt Ward and President Andrew Seth, and boosted by strategic alliances with a team of specialized firms, Sustainable Strategies DC will help you obtain the results you seek on sustainable community and green technology issues.

 Looking for project funding?
 Need support for a clean energy or environmental restoration project?
 Seeking a public or private partner on your infrastructure project?
 Trying to overcome tough legal, regulatory or environmental policy challenges?
 Do you need a strategy or assessment of your project's opportunities and how you might navigate the federal process?
 Want to get something done in Washington, DC?
 The team at Sustainable Strategies DC has a solid track record of helping organizations create and implement strategies that can help you secure resources for revitalization and tools for success in the green economy.
 Let us know how we can serve you.

-Grants Available for Sustainable Transportation Projects
+Grants Available for Coastal Resiliency Projects

 Funding Available for Green Infrastructure

 Since 2009, states have been required to spend a portion of their Clean Water State Revolving Fund (CWSRF) dollars on projects that address green infrastructure, water or energy efficiency improvements, or environmentally innovative activities.
 Congress and President Obama have mandated that no less than 10 percent of these funds be dedicated to the Green Project Reserve.
 The state agencies that administer CWSRF programs have developed different methods to disperse Green Project Reserve dollars.
 Contact Sustainable Strategies DC for help in navigating how Green Project Reserve dollars are spent in your state.
 Click here for more information.
 Contact Andrew Seth at (202) 261-9881 or firstname.lastname@example.org.

 Bonds Available for Energy Efficiency and Renewable Energy Projects